 About SCoPEd

-We’ll continue to support training providers and qualification partners with regular updates and to work with members and partners as we progress through these stages.
+We’ll continue to support training providers and qualification partners with regular updates and to work with members and partners throughout transition and integration.

-If you want to find out more about the background to SCoPEd – please visit the SCoPEd section of the BACP website or read our SCoPEd FAQs.
+To find out more about the background to SCoPEd, visit the SCoPEd section of the BACP website or read our SCoPEd FAQs.

 BACP accredited courses